This is the last place anyone saw Elias Croehe. He was drinking a tropical milkshake and staring out at the ocean.

 The Coast Guard kept watch for his body but it never washed ashore.
 Nobody knows if he went near the water at all.
 Elias didn’t know how to swim, and he didn’t really like the ocean.
 He just came here for the view.

 His sister thinks that aliens got him.
 His mother thinks it may be the start of the Rapture.
-I think both of them could be right.

 Last night insomnia kept me roaming the hallways long after midnight.
 I sat at the back bay window that looked down onto the alley and watched various people going through our garbage.